gitlabhq/gitlabhq/doc/development/testing_guide/end_to_end/quick_start_guide.md

 Now, let's implement the methods `select_labels_and_refresh` and `text_of_labels_block`.

-Somewhere between the definition of the views and the private methods, add the following snippet of code:
+Somewhere between the definition of the views and the private methods, add the following snippet of code (these should also be alphabetically ordered for organization reasons):

 ```ruby
 def select_labels_and_refresh(labels)